potjerodekool/nabu/jpa-plugin/README.md

 With the JPA DSL you can write more readable JPA code without the need to use the typesafe api directly.

-To create an join you can cast it to type of join you want.
+To create a join you can cast it to type of join you want.
 JPA DSL supports operator overloading if a CriteriaBuilder is in scope.

     fun findCompanyByEmployeeFirstName(employeeFirstName: String): JpaPredicate<Company> {